 Working conditions

-Your working hours, rest breaks, and shift patterns must match permanent employees.
-If they get an extra break, you should too.
-If they work a shorter Friday, your shift should follow the same pattern.
+Your hours, rest breaks, and rota pattern must match those of permanent employees.
+If permanent staff get an extra break, you should too.
+If they work a shorter Friday, so should you.

 Holiday pay

-Your paid holiday entitlement must match permanent staff.
-For most hirers, that is around 28 days per year, including bank holidays.
-Part time workers get this on a pro rata basis.
-Your umbrella company holiday pay is either rolled up or held for you to claim.
-Either way, it must be clear on your payslip.
+Your paid holiday entitlement must match that of permanent staff.
+For most hirers, that is around 28 days a year, bank holidays included.
+Part-time workers get this pro rata.
+Your umbrella company holiday pay is either rolled up or held for you to claim later.
+Either way, it should be clear on your payslip.

 Pension auto-enrolment

 If you meet the earnings threshold, you must be enrolled in the hirer’s pension scheme.
-Your umbrella company handles that for you.
-Check your payslip to confirm contributions are being made.
+Your umbrella company handles this for you.
+Check your payslip to confirm contributions are going in.

 What happens after 12 months?

 After 12 months in the same role, some extra protections may apply.
-These are not automatic legal rights in every case, but many agencies and umbrella companies improve terms at this point.
-That can include better notice periods or enhanced holiday pay.
+These are not automatic legal rights in every case.
+But many agencies and umbrella companies improve terms at this point, including notice periods or holiday pay.
 Check your contract for the details.

-The 12 month mark is not a formal AWR threshold like day one or 12 weeks.
-It is still a point where contractual protections often improve.
+The 12-month mark is not a formal AWR threshold like day one or 12 weeks.
+Think of it more as a point where contract terms often improve.

 Your agency should give you reasonable notice if your assignment is ending.
-There is no fixed legal minimum in every case, but good practice gives you time to plan.
+There is no fixed legal minimum in every case, but good practice means giving you time to plan.
 Ask about the notice policy before you start.

-You are also protected from workplace discrimination from day one under the Equality Act 2010.
+You are also protected from discrimination from day one under the Equality Act 2010.
 That covers age, gender, race, disability, religion, and other protected characteristics.
 Keep a record of any incidents.
-If you experience discrimination, contact ACAS or Citizens Advice.
+If that happens, contact ACAS or Citizens Advice.

 What are your rights after two years?

 After two years of continuous service with the same hirer, you are protected from unfair dismissal.
 You may also qualify for statutory redundancy pay.
-Both rights match those held by permanent employees.
+Both rights are the same as those held by permanent employees.
 Check your eligibility with your umbrella company before your assignment ends.

-The two year threshold applies to continuous service.
+The two-year threshold applies to continuous service.
 Breaks of more than a week or two can affect the calculation.
-Your umbrella company can help you check your service record.
+Your umbrella company can help you check your continuous service record.

 Unfair dismissal protection